 - Considering Your Teaching Preference Carefully

-If you’re someone who thrives when you have access to specific worksheets, planners, printables, etc. designed to help with improving your time management and productivity, then this bundle of resources can help you get on track.
-It comes with 5 eBooks, 14 eCourses, 1 summit, and 26 printables, planners & workbooks, so there are plenty of options for you to try out and experiment with.
+If you’re someone who thrives when you have access to specific worksheets, planners, printables, etc. designed to help with improving your time management, goal setting, and productivity, then this bundle of resources can help you get on track.
+My customizable digital bullet journal course is included in it and you’ll get access to 73 different resources for 97% off the total value of the bundle.

 I definitely suggest trying the strategies I go over in the video first (and searching for other strategies online, too), before taking the step of purchasing tools like this bundle.
 But, if you find it comforting to rely on tools already proven to be successful for others – and don’t want to have to do even more research outside of your school work – then this particular bundle is a good place to start.